 Men or women age 18 years or older can participate if they:

-- Have either stable disease or responding disease on first-line or second-line platinum therapy for metastatic disease.
+- Have either stable disease or responding disease on first-line or second-line platinum therapy for disease.

-- Have metastatic pancreatic cancer with homologous recombination gene alterations or platinum sensitivity, and meet one of the following two criteria:
+- Have pancreatic cancer with gene alterations or platinum sensitivity, and meet one of the following two criteria: